fhooton/FoodMine/README.md

 * FoodMine_Output/compound_names_(garlic/cocoa).pkl
 Files that contains processed compound names from literature and it's designated id in the FoodMine process

 **Note: some of the matching procedures leveraged undisclosed datasets under development for future projects.
-For more info contact Giulia Menichetti at g.menichetti@northeastern.edu.**
+For more info contact Dr. Menichetti at menicgiulia@gmail.com.**